mcneel/computeclient_js/docs/Curve.rst

    :param bool keepStartPoint: If True the starting point of the curve \
       is added to the polyline.
 If False the starting point of the curve is \
       not added to the polyline.
-   :param rhino3dm.Interval curveDomain: This subdomain of the NURBS curve is approximated.
+   :param rhino3dm.Interval curveDomain: This sub-domain of the NURBS curve is approximated.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: PolylineCurve on success, None on error.